 Why were they unable to erect it?
-Because Mosheh was distressed that he had not participated with them in the work of the Mishkan because the materials were contributed by the Jewish people and the labor was done by Betzal'el and Oholiav and the wise of heart.
+Because Mosheh was distressed that he had not participated with them in the work of the Mishkan because the materials were contributed by the Jewish people and the labor was done by Betzal'al and Obelian and the wise of heart and the labor was done by Betzal'el and Oholiav and the wise of heart.
 Because Mosheh was distressed, G-d hid the method from them and they were unable to erect it.
 Yet the task that G-d leaves Mosheh is beyond his, or for that matter any single human being's, physical capacities (unless Mosheh was a giant, which some midrashim suggest).
 So G-d tells him to playact, to pretend as if he is lifting the components - "Do something with your hands and make it appear as if you were erecting it" - while He miraculously causes the Mishkan to erect, but assures him that the plaque will still have his name on it.
 Thus in Shemot 40:17 "the Mishkan was erected," whereas in 40:18 "Mosheh erected the Mishkan."